-When he found out that his Corrupt Cop and also girlfriend, Jean DeWolfe, was dead, he mourned for her.
+When he found out that his Corrupt Cop and also lover, Jean DeWolfe, was dead, he mourned for her.

 Even Evil Has Standards: Even Kingpin knew well enough that the Ankh was too dangerous to be in human hands.
 Hence why he locked it away.